romoxi/BobShop/README.md

 - different operation modes (default, sandbox, offer, presentation, info)
 - saving and reloading the cart by memoryCode (a cart can be transferd to another user/account/browser)
 - by memoryCode you can also create a kind of "share this cart" link
+- sorting in products list by name, relevance, price up/down

 ## What bobshop can not do at this time:
 - inventory management